cosasha97/collapsed-VB-inference-LDA/README.md

 # A Collapsed Variational Bayesian Inference Algorithm for Latent Dirichlet Allocation
 Project for the course of Bayesian Machine learning - Master MVA

-We coded the three methods proposed in 'A Collapsed Variational Bayesian Inference Algorithm for Latent Dirichlet Allocation':
+We coded the three methods proposed in 'A Collapsed Variational Bayesian Inference Algorithm for Latent Dirichlet Allocation'.
+The scripts of these methods can be found in the following files:
-- In the file vb.py there is the variational Bayes method.
-In the file Gibbs.py there is the collapsed Gibbs method.
-In the file collapsed_VB.py it's the collapsed variational Bayes method.
+- vb.py:  variational Bayes method
+- Gibbs.py collapsed Gibbs method
+- collapsed_VB.py: collapsed variational Bayes method

-In the folder Data, we can find the KOS dataset and Reuters dataset.
+In the folder $Data$ are stored the KOS and Reuters datasets.

 In the folder results, there is some saved results because of the high computation time of the collapsed variational method.